-ICS H21 • UC IRVINE • DAVID G. KAY • FALL 2008
+ICS H21 • UC IRVINE • DAVID G. KAY • FALL 2009

 Fifth Homework

-This assignment is due at the start of lab on Monday, October 27.
+This assignment is due at the start of lab on Monday, October 26.

 (1) A fresh copy of the midterm is available here.
 Answer all the questions correctly, including the extra credit, and turn your answers in.
 For any problem that you got full credit for on the actual midterm, you can simply write "I got full credit for this the first time around."

-We're not trying to make anyone relive unpleasant memories; the midterm scores were generally quite good.
+We're not trying to make anyone relive unpleasant memories; the midterm scores were generally good.
 But everyone needs to know how to do all the problems on the midterm, and you need to test yourself to make sure that's true for you.
 It's fine if you've discussed the midterm in section, but you should try to answer each question without consulting your notes or anyone else.
 You're not forbidden from asking your classmates for help, but this isn't a pair-programming activity; you need to be confident that you can do each of these problems yourself.

 Turn in your original graded midterm to the TA in section along with the correctly answered copy; try to do this by Monday.